cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

 .. note::

-   The helm ``--set global.containerRuntime.integration=crio`` might not be required for your setup.
+   The helm ``--set containerRuntime.integration=crio`` might not be required for your setup.
 For more info see :ref:`crio-known-issues`.

 .. parsed-literal::

    helm install cilium |CHART_RELEASE| \\
      --namespace kube-system \\
-     --set global.containerRuntime.integration=crio
+     --set containerRuntime.integration=crio

 Since CRI-O does not automatically detect that a new CNI plugin has been installed, you will need to restart the CRI-O daemon for it to pick up the